Misbah2000/Salary-Analysis-Dashboard/README.md

-💼 Salary Analysis Dashboard
+**💼 Salary Analysis Dashboard**

-📊 Interactive Tableau Project for Salary Insights
+*📊 Interactive Tableau Project for Salary Insights*

 📌 Project Overview

-The Salary Analysis Dashboard is an interactive Tableau project designed to analyze and visualize salary trends across different:
+The Salary Analysis Dashboard is an interactive Tableau project designed to analyze and visualize salary trends across different.

-👨‍💻 Job Roles

-🎓 Experience Levels

-📍 Locations

-🏢 Industries

 This dashboard helps in understanding compensation patterns and supports data-driven decision making.

 🎯 Project Objectives